Postly vs traditional social media toolsBuilt to compound - not just schedule.

-- • Schedulers with calendars, queues, and basic drafts.
+- • Publish via calendars, queues, and drafts.

 - • Automation-first: sequences, rules, and orchestration.

-- • AI-native flows baked into every step.
+- • AI-native flows baked into creation and execution.

 - • Calm UI built for serious, long-term usage.